 As a member, your annual fee provides financial support for the work of the HBA.
 Your membership also demonstrates community support of the Hubbards Barn and Community Park, and gives you a voice in the running of the HBA and the management of the facility.
 Many members also choose to become volunteers.

-The HBA is managed by a volunteer Board of Directors that usually meet on the second Monday of each month at 6:30 pm.
+The HBA is managed by a volunteer Board of Directors that usually meet on the third Tuesday of each month at 7:00 pm.
 The HBA’s Annual General Meeting of members, during which elections are made to the Board, takes place each March.